-Imagine that you’re trekking through the forest, using your trusty compass to navigate through the endless twists and turns, in order to get home.
-Now imagine if that compass were faulty.
+Imagine that you’re trekking through the forest, using your trusty compass to navigate through the endless twists and turns in order to get home.
+Now imagine that compass is faulty.
 Every turn you take is potentially taking you further away from where you need to be.

 The biggest issue with solving problems is a faulty navigation system which means we often don’t have the real problem correctly defined.

-Often what we think is the problem is actually the symptom of a faulty navigation system, which in the case of human performance is caused by a confusion between cause and effect.
+Often what we think is the problem is actually the symptom of that faulty navigation system, which in the case of human performance is caused by a confusion between cause and effect.

 This is a typical example of the cause-effect confusion.

-The true cause of low morale or insecurity is how we are thinking and the effect are our emotions and perceptions, demonstrated by how we then behave – perhaps withdrawing, resisting, complaining or needing constant updates and reassurance.
+The true cause of low morale or insecurity is how we are thinking and the effect is our emotions and perceptions, evidenced by how we then behave – perhaps withdrawing, resisting, complaining or needing constant updates and reassurance.

-A change programme in itself has no inherent power to make us feel or behave in a particular way.
-Only our thinking can do that, as evidenced by the wide range of different attitudes, responses and behaviours that people display during corporate change initiatives.
+Change in and of itself has no inherent power to make us feel or behave in a particular way.
+Only our thinking can do that, as demonstrated by the wide range of different attitudes, responses and behaviours that people display during corporate change initiatives.

 Let’s take another common example.
 A manager feels overwhelmed with his demanding workload and believes the only way to solve the problem is to reduce the workload.